Poppy has been a proofreader for several years. She has an eagle eye for typos and hopes to help the internet achieve better grammar.

 Even the most proficient of proofreaders can make errors.
-A good way to double-check your work is by:
+A couple good ways to double-check your work include . . .

-A good trick, which is free, is by opening Google Translate.
-Copy and paste a selected piece of text into the left box.
-You will see a sound icon; click it to listen to the text being read to you.
+One way to listen to a document is to open Google Translate, then copy and paste a selected piece of text into the left box.
+You will see a sound icon; click it to have the text being read to you.

 You may have to do this in "batches" for longer documents.
-Listening to the text as well as reading it can help you catch any small typos or mistakes, and is a good idea for a final scan on your work.
+Listening to the text in addition to reading it can help you catch small typos or mistakes and is a great way to perform a final scan on your work.

 Additional Tips on Proofreading

 Whether you're proofreading on Microsoft Word or not, here are some more tips for the job.

 - For those proofreading a story or novel, ask the writer for a style guide, especially if there are fantasy elements or invented words in the document.
 This will prevent you from correcting things that aren't supposed to be corrected.

 - Make sure you know whether the document is supposed to be in British or American English and adhere to it.
 For example, the phrase "different than" (as in "dogs are different than cats") is acceptable wording in American English, but "different to" or "different from" is better in British English.
 Be sure to know which one the writer prefers and stick to it.